-In sub-Sahara African countries, Artificial Intelligence (AI) has become an integral component of the region's education system, permeating various facets of academic and administrative functions (Butcher et al., 2021; Okoruwa et al., 2022; Sarfo et al., 2024).
+In sub-Saharan African (SSA) countries, Artificial Intelligence (AI) has become an integral component of the region's education system, permeating various facets of academic and administrative functions (Butcher et al., 2021; Okoruwa et al., 2022; Sarfo et al., 2024).
 Research indicates that the majority of SSA educational institutions are leveraging AI-driven tools to streamline administrative tasks related to academic resource management (Tapo et al., 2024).
 Furthermore, studies have highlighted additional benefits of AI usage in the SSA educational delivery system.
-For instance, AI-driven educational tools were observed to have a transformative impact by offering tailored learning experiences to students and effectively addressing students' deeper learning engagement outside normal instructional hours (Dandachi, 2024).
-Additionally, AI technologies were noted for facilitating personalised feedback and providing a more adaptive
+For instance, AI-driven educational tools have been observed to have a transformative impact by offering tailored learning experiences to students and effectively addressing their deeper learning engagement outside of normal instructional hours (Dandachi, 2024).
+Additionally, AI technologies were noted for facilitating personalised feedback and providing a more adaptive and inclusive learning environment at various levels of education in the SSA region (Tapo et al., 2024).
+These observations undoubtedly support the argument that the introduction of AI into the sub-Saharan education system indicates a commitment of the region to promoting innovative teaching methodologies and preparing students for the increasingly technology-driven market demand (Nolan, 2024).
+It appears that the integration of AI is currently aligning with broader efforts by the region's educational institutions to address employers' demands and preferences for long-term human capital development, crucial for SSA's growth and development (Barakabitze et al., 2019; Kulkov et al., 2023).
+Although there are some oppositions to the integration of AI into the region's strategic response to be at the forefront of harnessing AI's benefits for tackling contemporary challenges that block its development agenda (Daniels et al., 2022).